My top tips on trying traditional Peruvian food and drinks:

 Other ingredients you will often encounter in Peruvian food are quinoa and legumes.

-Meat is part of almost everything.
-Chicken, beef and lamb are the most popular meats in Peru, with guinea pig and alpaca being consumed in the Andean regions.
 Fish are the main part of Peru’s national dish, ceviche, as well as plenty of other Peruvian meals.
 You can get a good steak just about everywhere in Peru.

 So what Peruvian foods can you make out of all the potatoes, corn and meat?

-Any list of Peruvian food has to start with the national—though not officially—dish, ceviche.
-It’s raw fish marinated in citrus juice.
-Add sliced onions and chili peppers on top, some sweet (or other) potato on the side, and tadaaa, you’ve got yourself some Peruvian ceviche (sometimes you’ll see it in menus as cebiche).
+But it’s not just the lime juice that makes ceviche taste delicious.
+Add sliced onions and chili peppers on top, some sweet (or other) potato on the side, and tadaaa!, you’ve got yourself some drool-worthy Peruvian ceviche (though sometimes you’ll see it in menus as cebiche).

+Ceviche is admittedly not the most visually pleasing dish, but it‘s absolutely delicious, especially when served with a side of leche de tigre, a tangy, citrusy marinade.
 Though you can get it all over the country, Lima is the place to eat ceviche.
 We had an epic variety at Astrid y Gaston, as well as a mouth-watering one in Mayta.

 An empanada is a fried or baked folded tortilla filled with a savory filling, which is usually some type of meat and vegetables.